 Formal psychological assessments are used to evaluate a student's thinking, learning, behaviour and/or social-emotional adjustment in order to provide teachers and other School Board staff with additional information about the many factors that can have an impact on a student's learning.
 Teachers and Parents/Guardians use this information, alongside information from other sources, to develop more effective educational programs for a student.
-The assessments typically include interviews with Parents/Guardians, teachers, and the student, observation of the student, administration of a battery of psychological tests, and consultation with other professionals such as the Special Education Resource Teacher, Guidance Counsellor, etc. Psychological assessments provide information about a student's cognitive strengths and needs and may provide specific diagnoses about the nature of a student's learning problems, behavioural difficulties, and/or social-emotional adjustment and mental health.
+The assessments typically include interviews with Parents/Guardians, teachers, and the student, observation of the student, administration of a battery of psychological tests, and consultation with other professionals such as the Special Education Resource Teacher, Guidance Counsellor, etc. Psychological assessments provide information about a student's learning problems, behavioural difficulties, and/or social-emotional adjustment and mental health.